We know how confusing buying air conditioning can be.

 Internal air conditioning

-That’s why our fully internal air conditioning solutions for apartments is the ideal solution.
+That’s why our fully internal air conditioning solutions for apartments are the ideal solution.

-A fully internal air conditioning solution offers exactly the same quality and no compromise performance as a conventional system without the need for an outdoor condenser unit.
+A fully internal air conditioning solution offers precisely the same quality and no compromise performance as a conventional system without the need for an outdoor condenser unit.